 We will hold our 2006 Annual Stockholders' Meeting at 8:30 a.m.
-Pacific Time on May 17, 2006 at the Santa Clara Convention Center, 5001 Great America Parkway, Santa Clara, California, and we look forward to your attendance either in person or by proxy.
+Pacific Time on May 17, 2006 at the Santa Clara Convention Center in Santa Clara, California, and we look forward to your attendance either in person or by proxy.
 For your convenience, we are pleased to offer a live webcast of the annual meeting at www.intc.com.